- 2 cups fresh arugula

 This buttery pesto is perfect tossed with any kind of pasta.
 Put it on pizza instead of regular pizza sauce or on garlic bread instead of garlic butter.
 Create a marinade or sauce for chicken, fish, or steak.
 Spread it on crackers.
 Eat it with a spoon.
 You really can’t go wrong.

-Arugula Pesto with Epicurean Tuscan Herb butter is the key to easy cooking this spring.
+Arugula Pesto with Epicurean Butter Tuscan Herb Flavored Butter is the key to easy cooking this spring.